kbrom/Getting-and-Cleaning-Data-Course-Project/README.md

  This is the R script/code to perform the  analyses. <br />
 It can be used to create the data set.
 It retrieves the source data set <br />  and transforms it to produce the final data set.
 ## Github Repo Link

-A Link to the Github Repository :<br />
+This a  Link to the Github Repository.<br />
 https://github.com/kbrom/Getting-and-Cleaning-Data-Course-Project/

 ## README.md